keyvan-m-sadeghi/assister/rfcs/text/assister-conception/README.md

 ## Summary
 [summary]: #summary

-Assister will provide a new standards for the web, the Web of Functions, and in doing so will take on the problem of creating meaningful conversational user interfaces.
+Assister is a collaborative, community driven open source platform for enabling command execution over the web.
+Assister consists of a new standard for the web, the **Web of Functions**, and the embodying software for creating context-aware conversational user interfaces, the **Assister Agent**.

 ![Assister Overview](overview.svg "Assister")

 ## Motivation
 [motivation]: #motivation

+User scenarios:

+I don't want to memorize where "Format cell as Date" is in all spreadsheet applications.
+Show me the potential customers that I marked as lead between January and February.

 ## Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

 ### Web of Functions (WoF)

-The "Web of Functions" (WoF) is an open source extension of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web) focusing on providing a means for "Function Interaction" over the web.
+The "Web of Functions" (WoF) is an open source extension of the [Semantic Web](https://en.wikipedia.org/wiki/Semantic_Web), focusing on providing a means for "Function Interaction" over the web.

 The web is well capable of communicating: